Azure/autorest/Samples/2a-arm-validation/readme.md

-# Scenario: Validate a Swagger file according to the ARM guidelines
+# Scenario: Validate a OpenAPI definition file according to the ARM guidelines

 > see https://aka.ms/autorest